 - Management Information Pack - If you are purchasing a leasehold or have opted for a shared ownership scheme, you should make sure you recieve the Management Information Pack.

 - Report on the title - You conveyancer or solicitor should provide you with a report on the title.
+If not, make sure you ask.
 This is an important document that provides a summary of the legal title and property search results.

 - Property Information Form - This document contains important practical information regarding the property such as the location of water stop cock, electricity and gas meters.

 - Fitting and Contents Form - This document is filled out by the seller and it lists precisely what fittings and content of the property are included in the purchase.